nimiq/ledger-api/transport-comparison.md

 - The Ledger Nano S clears a timed-out request on the device on newer firmware.
 A new request can then be sent subsequently.
 This also means though that transaction signing requests with long data can not be displayed completely before timeout.
+- The Nano S in the newer firmwares now generally seems to be able to clean up old U2F and WebAuthn requests, when a new request is sent which means request cancellation on the device is not required anymore for U2F / WebAuthn before sending the next request.
+The Nano X however does not have this cleanup behavior.
 - On lost connection to the host (e.g. by the user clicking cancel in the browser popup), the Nano X keeps the old request active and crashes the app when rejecting / confirming that request.
 - The Ledger Nano X does not clear a timed-out request and the request is not replaceable.
 Instead the timed-out request